Once X-Pack is installed, start securing Elasticsearch by configuring the built-in user passwords.

 The certificate and key files referenced here are the same ones used on the Elasticsearch server.
 Copy them to the Liferay DXP server and update their paths in the configuration accordingly.

 credentials for the Elasticsearch user.
 For SSL, enable transport SSL, set the

 certificate verification mode and certificate format, and provide the path to

 the certificate, key, and certificate authority.
 Of course, the exact values

 depend on your X-Pack configuration.

-Here’s the complete list of configuration options for the X-Pack Connector:
+Here’s the complete list of configuration options for the security app:

-When you’re finished configuring X-Pack Security, restart Elasticsearch.
+When you’re finished configuring security, restart Elasticsearch.
 These steps require a full cluster restart.